marcelwhi/hello-world/README.rst

     tx_per_second: "?"

-If the property could not be applied to the coin e.g. masternode_supply for Etherium, set the value to "NA".

 There could be multiple values for keys `website`, `explorer` and `message_board`.
 In such case use key with numeric suffix e.g.
 `website2`, `website3`, etc. Do not use suffix 1 for first item.